woojink/d3-map-tutorial/README.md

 * Almost every aspect of D3 visualizations can be manipulated, from simple aspects like colours to more specific tasks like pixel-perfect positioning, path bezier curving.
 You have control over each data point as it comes in and can set the logic on how it is interpreted into a visual element.
 While this may seem daunting, especially from something like Excel or even ggplot2, it is also incredibly rewarding when you're able create exactly the visualization you envision.

 * It is a JavaScript library that integrates seemlessly into webpages.
 In comparison to many other data visualization tools that either create static images, require Flash applets, or something like Shiny to deploy R work; D3 just requires a simple script import on a <abbr title="HyperText Markup Language">HTML</abbr> file and all the tools are ready to be integrated into your website.
+This also means everything is done [client-side](https://en.wikipedia.org/wiki/Client-side_scripting) and you don't need anything more than a place to host your files.

 * It uses [scalable vector graphics](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) (<abbr title="Scalable Vector Graphics">SVG</abbr>) to create the visualizations, which result in smooth graphics that scale well for different media.